-Protectionism and Productivity
+Protectionism and productivity

-Well over two centuries ago, Adam Smith demonstrated that a nation's wealth grows if it manufactures the goods it can produce most efficiently, trading them in return for those where others have a comparative advantage.
+Smith demonstrated that a nation's wealth grows if it manufactures the goods it can produce most efficiently, trading them in return for those where others have a comparative advantage.
 Since then "comparative advantage" has become the broadly, albeit haltingly, accepted linchpin of economic policy, boosting nations' productivity and hence prosperity.